 The majority of the modern workforce has gone remote, and many companies are working to reinvent the platforms their employees use.
-Telehealth and telemedicine usage has exploded during the pandemic as more healthcare organizations are embracing this way of patient appointments.
-Patients are now scheduling appointments on their phones, as well as completing healthcare information via online patient intake forms.
+Telehealth and telemedicine usage has exploded during the pandemic as more healthcare organizations embrace this way of patient appointments.
+Patients are now scheduling appointments on their phones and completing healthcare information via online patient intake forms.
 As a result, employees and patients will need to spend more time on their devices learning how to navigate these new systems.
 Of course, this will take time.
 So, how can employees spend the time they need working on digital platforms without risking their health?

 1. All Screen Time Is Not Equal

 Take it from Jocelyn Brewer, a psychologist who specializes in the concept of “digital nutrition.”
 Digital Nutrition is Brewer’s way of connecting personal health to influences on health.
 “It’s not just about whether you consume any potential digital junk foods,” says Brewer, “but also your relationship to technology and the role it plays in your family life… We want to avoid using screens to placate tantrums, just like we want to avoid eating ‘treats’ to calm emotional storms.”
 In other words, reel it into your brain that screen time for work should be approached far more productively than personal screen time.